Mr Robbie Katter MP

 Vegetation Management (Clearing for Relevant Purposes) Amendment Bill 2018

 DefeatedThis bill was defeated at the second reading — the main debate on its principles.
-It cannot proceed further.This bill sought to make it easier for graziers to clear vegetation on their land and to challenge rejected clearing applications.
-It failed at the second reading stage and did not become law.
+It cannot proceed further.This bill sought to amend the Vegetation Management Act 1999 to allow graziers to apply for vegetation clearing permits for feed production, and to give landholders a right to appeal when their clearing applications are rejected.
+It was a private member's bill introduced by Robbie Katter MP that failed at the second reading stage and did not become law.

 Liquor (Rural Hotels Concession) Amendment Bill 2018